 The chartered bus had finally come to a full stop.
 All aboard were eager to disembark.
 Some were worried over the whereabouts of V and Lily.
 Some were not.
-Billy Butts, was preoccupied with weightier matters such as himself and what wonderful company he must have been for all on the bus.
-Billy really should have been an entertainer; a talkshow host.
-He had the gift of gab, and so much un-mined talent.
+Billy Butts was preoccupied with weightier matters such as himself and what wonderful company he must have been for all on the bus.
+Billy really should have been an entertainer; a talkshow host; a grifter.
+He had the gift of gab, and a wealth of talent yet to be mined.

-Sir Geoffrey had tried to get the bus driver to go back to pick up “the girls” since, feared he, "they were left waiting in the dust of the bus, rejected and forlorn."
-Getting no satisfaction from the driver, Sir Geoffrey, in a fit of rage, withdrew his mighty Swiss Army knife and threatened the driver within an inch of his life with the first blade he could manage to pull out which happened to be an inch long bottle opener, causing a bit of excitement and general chaos in his attempt to demonstrate his chivalry and the degree to which he was willing to go to retrieve V and her actress friend Lily, whom he saw as a barrier to V’s surrendering herself to him in his attempts to court her for her hand in marriage.
+Sir Geoffrey had tried to persuade the bus driver to go back to pick up “the girls” since, feared he, "they were left waiting in the dust of the bus, rejected and forlorn."
+Getting no satisfaction from the driver, Sir Geoffrey, in a fit of rage, withdrew his mighty Swiss Army knife and threatened the driver within an inch of his life with the first blade he could manage to pull out which happened to be an inch long bottle opener; causing a bit of excitement and general chaos in his attempt to demonstrate his chivalry and the degree to which he was willing to go to retrieve V and her actress friend Lily, whom he saw as a barrier to V’s surrendering herself to him in his attempts to court her for her hand in marriage.
 Poor Sir Geoffrey, never got a clue from V, and for that matter, from himself.
-He was amazingly short, a hundred pounds wet, well turned out, smartly dressed in a safari suit and a pith helmet covering the combover that he dyed coal-black with a goatee to match, appearing startlingly like a lawn gnome; lawn gnomes are a growing danger in Queen City since they lost their appetite for small furry things and began biting, bruising and eating people’s feet.
+He was amazingly short, a hundred pounds wet, well turned out, smartly dressed in a safari suit and a pith helmet covering the combover that he dyed coal-black with a goatee to match, appearing startlingly like a lawn gnome.
+Lawn gnomes were a growing danger in Queen City since losing their appetite for small furry things and so they began biting, bruising and eating people’s feet.
 The smart folk take along a baseball bat when going outside in the dark.

 * * *

-FEA field trip Saturday started on a high note, on a glorious morning.
+FEA field trip Saturday started on a high note and, by all accounts, it was indeed a glorious morning.